-This is horrifying and infuriating.
-The USFS is taking public comments on the logging of hundreds of large, old growth Ponderosa pine that have been killed by ODOT’s application of herbicides along HWY 20 in the Deschutes National Forest.
+In 2018, the Forest Service approved the decision to logging of hundreds of large, old growth Ponderosa pine that have been killed by ODOT’s application of herbicides along HWY 20 in the Deschutes National Forest.
 This stretch of road is lined with beautiful old growth Ponderosa pines, most of which will now be cut down.

 The USFS’s ecologically costly mistakes should not be used as an excuse to cause additional and unnecessary environmental damage.
 We’ve seen this too often– for example when prescribed burns become uncontrolled and are later turned into post-fire logging projects that irreparably harm soils and ecological integrity.

-This project should not proposed under a “Categorical Exclusion”–the USFS should conduct and Environmental Assessment to carefully consider how to go about hazard tree removal in the least ecologically harmful methods possible.
-The USFS also needs to fully consider the environmental impacts of removing large trees in an area that with vast tracts of young timber plantations and very few large trees.
-The USFS needs an Environmental Assessment in order to determine how best to ameliorate the loss of habitat, carbon sequestration, and other important benefits that will be lost when these magnificent trees are logged.
+This project should not have been proposed under a “Categorical Exclusion”–the USFS should conduct and Environmental Assessment to carefully consider how to go about hazard tree removal in the least ecologically harmful methods possible.
+In this and any similar situations, the USFS needs to fully consider the environmental impacts of removing large trees in an area that with vast tracts of young timber plantations and very few large trees.
+The USFS should have conducted an Environmental Assessment in order to determine how best to ameliorate the loss of habitat, carbon sequestration, and other important benefits that will be lost when these magnificent trees are logged.

 BMBP has made it clear to the Forest Service that toxic herbicides have no place on public lands.
 We continue to monitor and fight the use of toxic herbicides on federal public lands in eastern Oregon.
 We’ve had several important victories